-How do I hook up Google Analytics?
+How Do I Sync Google Analytics?

 In the last post, I setup campaigns for Facebook and AdWords.
 Now, I want to hook up Google Analytics to track my campaigns.
 It can be a bit tricky, but it's worth it.
 (Note: You will need access to your site to add Google's code snippet required to collect the necessary data)

 To find the tracking code, go to the Admin tab on your Analytics homepage (and set up an account if you haven't already).

 Look for the Tracking info tab and you'll find your unique tracking ID and the tracking code below.

 Once you've added the code to your site you can define goals.
 Conversions are your overall goals for those who click on your ads.
 Ask yourself "what do I want someone that sees my ad to do?"
 You can use your answer to that question as a conversion.
 For AdStage, I call a conversion someone coming to the site and completing our beta sign up form.
 Here's how I setup goals: